Jadhusan24/Cloud-and-Infrastructure-Deployment/README.md

 # Enhanced-Networking-Infrastructure

 ### Introduction
-   Involved in the 2nd year Final Project of our Degree Program, Enhanced the Network Architecture/ VIrtualization and Solution for a Small-Medium Company with Advanced Technique andConcepts.
+   Involved in the 2nd year Final Project of our Degree Program, Enhanced the Network Architecture/ VIrtualization and Solution for a Small-Medium Company with Advanced Technique and Concepts.
 Which was done through Apache Guamole to access high end pc to do Virtualization Practicals.

 ### Summary